LiHRaM/vscode-tcc-compiler/README.md

-# tcc-compiler-improved README
+# tcc-compiler README

-This is the README for your extension "tcc-compiler-improved".
+This is the README for your extension "tcc-compiler".
 After writing up a brief description, we recommend including the following sections.

 ## Features